Bedrock is all about ‘Your daily guide to personal growth’, How did becoming a mother grow you personally?

 So many things.
 It’s in the way she looks that resembles me a little more.
 But it’s in the way she does that resembles Jop.
 However, our mothers both say that Ella has a little more spunk and fire in her character.
 I was quite shy as a little girl and Jop wasn’t really a shout out either.
 Ella is the opposite of both of us in this case.
 I love seeing that she is a confident little human being not shy of showing her passionate emotions.

 How do you think we as mothers can contribute in making ‘a better world’ for our kids?

 The most important aspect is by giving our children unconditional love and attention.
-In this way we will raise loving human beings that can contribute to a better world themselves because they are beautiful human beings.
+In this way, we will raise loving human beings that can contribute to a better world themselves because they are beautiful human beings.

-How important it is to you to be playful and to see the world from our kids’ point of view?
+How important is it to you to be playful and to see the world from our kids’ point of view?